tytydraco/yessleep/out/My_sister_was_abducted_by_a_podcast_host.md

 The owner was awaiting my arrival, and much like the building, his welcome was particularly warm.
 A nice dude.
 Tall, lanky, bald, and overly extroverted.
-He seemed approachable enough, and given there wasn’t much other lodging in the area, I took the liberty of asking him if another girl by the name of Williams had passed by the place.
+He seemed approachable enough, and given there wasn’t much other lodging in the area, I took the liberty of asking him if another girl by our name of had passed by the place.
 He seemed to stop for a second and an unreadable look flashed across his face before he quickly plastered over it with mock thought.
 “Not that I remember” he told me, but I knew was lying when he opened the door to my room and I saw her suitcase sitting in the corner of the room.
 He didn’t make a move to remove it.
 He knew I’d seen it.

 “Oh that girl!”
 A quick switch up, putting on his most convincing facsimile of laughter he could muster, “She was here months ago.
 Packed up her bags and went up to see Mr Skins.
 Forgot to take her suitcase though.”
 He laughed again, “I guess you can hold onto it for her.”

 “Where’d you say she went?”
 I reached for the door before he had a chance to shut it and escape.

 “The house on the hill.”
 He pointed past my shoulder to a window on the opposite side of the room, perfectly framing a lone house at the top of a hill.